Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 where $Z_j$ is an indicator for a firm receiving a demand shock, $\text{Post}_t$ is an indicator for the post-shock period, $k(j)$ is the local labor market of $j$, and $v_{jt}^{L}$, $v_{jt}^{W}$, and $v_{jt}^{\VA}$ are the residuals.
 The parameters $\beta_L$, $\beta_W$, and $\beta_{\VA}$ are reduced-form coefficients that capture the effects of the shock on employment, wages, and value added.
 The inclusion of $\delta_{k(j)t}^Y$, for $Y\in\{W, L, \VA\}$, controls for common changes for all firms in a local labor market, such as those driven by the wage index $\aggW$ in the theoretical model.
 The firm fixed effects $\omega_j^Y$ control for time-invariant differences across firms, such as those driven by different baseline amenity values $A_j$ in the labor supply case, or productivity levels $\Phi_j$ in the wage case.

-The conventional estimators of the labor supply and rent-sharing elasticities are constructed as the ratios of these reduced-form coefficients.
+The conventional estimands of labor supply and rent-sharing elasticities are constructed as the ratios of the reduced-form coefficients.
 Specifically, we estimate $\eta^{CE}=\beta_{L}/\beta_{W}$ and $\theta^{CE}=\beta_{W}/\beta_{\VA}$.
-This is equivalent to an instrumental variables approach, where the shock $Z_{j}$ is an instrument for the wage change $\Delta \ln L_{j}$, in the labor supply case, or the value added change $\Delta \ln \VA_{j}$, in the rent-sharing case.
-For this approach to be valid, the standard IV assumptions of relevance, exogeneity, and exclusion must hold.
-The relevance assumption requires that $Z_j$ has a non-zero first stage effect (either $\beta_W\neq 0$ or $\beta_{\VA}\neq 0$), which maps to Assumption \ref{assu:relevant_shock}.
+This is equivalent to an instrumental variables (IV) approach, where the shock $Z_{j}$ is an instrument for the wage change $\Delta \ln L_{j}$, in the labor supply case, or the value added change $\Delta \ln \VA_{j}$, in the rent-sharing case.
+For this approach to be valid, the standard IV assumptions must hold.
+Relevance requires that $Z_j$ has a non-zero first stage effect (either $\beta_W\neq 0$ or $\beta_{\VA}\neq 0$), which maps to Assumption \ref{assu:relevant_shock}.
 The shock $Z_j$ must be uncorrelated with unobserved determinants of employment, when we estimate the labor supply elasticity, or wages, when we estimate the rent-sharing elasticity.
 In our framework, this relates to Assumption \ref{assu:labor_exogeneity} on shock exogeneity.
-As discussed in Section \ref{sec:m_framework_ident}, however, exclusion may not hold due to the presence of demand-constrained firms, which leads to the failure of identification in an IV approach.
+As discussed in Section \ref{sec:m_framework_ident}, however, exclusion may not hold due to the presence of demand-constrained firms, leading to an identification failure.

 \paragraph{Estimating the reduced-form effects of shocks.}

 To construct the elasticities, we require estimates of the reduced-form effects of demand shocks.
 We obtain those estimates from dynamic models of the form